 \subsection{FuzzEval: Evaluation via Fuzzing}

-We suggest to use automatically generated unit tests in evaluation as well.
-Traditionally, identifying the functional equivalence desired code and generated code in code generation have relied on manually obtained unit tests, \eg HumanEval \citep{chen2021codex}.
-But, as desired code gets complex so the number of its execution path exponentially increases, manually getting an enough number of unit tests is challenging.
-To address this bottleneck, we propose to use fuzzing, a dynamic code analysis tool, to automatically generate unit tests of given code, calling this evaluation paradigm \emph{FuzzEval}.
+We suggest to use automatically generated unit tests via fuzzing in evaluation benchmarks where the reference code snippets are available and fuzzing harnesses are provided.
+Traditionally, identifying the functional equivalence between desired code and generated code in code generation has relied on manually obtained unit tests, \eg HumanEval \citep{chen2021codex}.
+But, as desired code becomes more complex so the number of its execution paths exponentially increases, manually obtaining a sufficient number of unit tests is challenging.
+To address this bottleneck, we propose to use fuzzing, a dynamic code analysis tool, to automatically generate unit tests for a given code snippet, calling this evaluation paradigm \emph{FuzzEval}.